Hello!

 I enjoy making computer science more accessible, whether by writing articles, making fun interactive projects, or just rambling to passers-by.
 You can check out my blog here.

-I have an academic interest in mathematical logic and software verification; I'm currently learning the Coq proof assistant.
+I have an academic interest in mathematical logic and formal software verification; I'm currently learning the Coq proof assistant.

 Latest Posts